 If you enjoy dark meat, the answer is simple: Eat the dark meat.
 And if you prefer white meat, then eat the white meat.
-It is truly that simple.

 “Dark meat has almost the same amount of protein per ounce, but has gotten a bad rap due to its fat content,” she said.
 “It’s time to debunk that.”

 Dark meat has a higher concentration of both saturated and unsaturated fat — but that’s not necessarily a bad thing.
 These fats could help you to feel more satiated by your meal, and they actually have a number of health benefits, as well.
-Dark meat is also higher in certain other nutrients, including iron, zinc, B vitamins, and selenium.
+Dark meat is also higher in certain other nutrients, including iron, zinc, B vitamins and selenium.

 “My suggestion is to choose the option that you prefer taste-wise,” Harrison said.
 “There are benefits to either option.”